ewilthil/gospapy/README.md

 ## About

-gospapy is a Python implementation of the generalized optimized sub-pattern assignment (GOSPA), introduced by [1].
+gospapy is a Python implementation of the generalized optimal sub-pattern assignment (GOSPA), introduced by [1], also see [2] for a presentation.
 It is compatible with Python 2.7 and 3.7.

 See [abusajana/GOSPA](https://github.com/abusajana/GOSPA) for a Matlab implementation.
-This implementation has been verified with the example script provided there.
+This implementation has been verified with the example script provided there, see the script in the example folder.

 In addition to the GOSPA metric, the method returns the target-to-track assignment and the decomposed cost.

-### Q/A
-- Can I use this with my own classes?
-    - Yes.
+See the example folder for usage, and the docstring of the module.

 The Euclidian distance is used as a cost function by default, but any function that takes two elements and return an assignment cost can be used.
-See the test file `test_customClass.py` for an example.
+See the example file `custom_class.py` for how to use this with your own classes.

+## Installation

+Clone the repo, navigate into it and run `pip install -e .`.
+The `-e`-flag installs this as editable, which is reccomended if you need to modify it.

 ## References
 [1] A. S. Rahmathullah, A. F. Garcia-Fernandez, and L. Svensson.
 Generalized optimal sub-pattern assignment metric.
 In 20th International Conference on Information Fusion (FUSION), July 2017.
 Available online: https://arxiv.org/abs/1601.05585
+[2] L. Svensson, Generalized optimal sub-pattern assignment metric (GOSPA), presentation, 2017.
+Available online: https://youtu.be/M79GTTytvCM

+## Contact
+Bugs and suggestions can be reported as issues on Github.
+For code improvements, pull requests are appreciated.
+For additional contact info, see ewilthil.github.io.